l7mp/learning-go/99-labs/01-setup/README.md

 ### VM Details

 We provide a ready-to-use Ubuntu 22.04-based virtual machine.
 [Click here to download VM image](http://lendulet.tmit.bme.hu/~levai/files/go-vm/CloudGoVM.ova). \
-To use the downloaded image, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (tested with VirtualBox 7.0) and import the downloaded OVA file with Virtualbox.\
+To use the downloaded image, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and import the downloaded OVA file with Virtualbox (we test with the latest version).\
 **Login details:**\
  username: `vagrant`\
  password: `vagrant`

 You can also build the VM with [Vagrant](https://developer.hashicorp.com/vagrant/downloads) from the [Vagrantfile](/env/Vagranfile).
-The build takes roughly 1 hour.
+The build takes roughly an hour.

 ## Installation